-Many people support killing children in the womb yet most of them believe a woman’s choice to abort her child must be taken away at some point.
+Many people support killing children in the womb yet most of them believe a mother’s choice to abort her child must be taken away at some point.
 After years of debating this topic, here’s what I’ve learned about when they think a child’s life is worth protecting…

 - When they become ‘viable’ (can survive outside of the womb): Each child achieves ‘viability’ at different points (21 to 24 weeks), just as they will achieve puberty at different points.
 Regardless, no doctor or hospital is going to intentionally remove a healthy premature child from their mother’s womb alive.
 They would expose themselves to enormous liability by risking the health of the child, possibly causing long-term disability, and exposing themselves to financial ruin.
 Killing these children through abortion is legal and thus absolves them of these concerns.